rohansatapathy/ImageToASCIIArt/README.md

 ## License

-Copyright (C) Rohan Satapathy 2021.
+Copyright (C) 2021 Rohan Satapathy.
 Code released under MIT License.
 See LICENSE for more details.